-When the seasons change from summer to fall, it’s time to take our gardening indoors.
 There is nothing quite like the taste of fresh, homegrown vegetables.
-It doesn’t take a lot of space or soil to grow your own salad and you can do it inside, on your kitchen counter or in a sunny window.
+It doesn’t take a lot of space or soil to grow salad greens indoors, on your kitchen counter or in a sunny window.

 Ready to start planting your first salad bowl?
 You’ll be surprised how easy this will be to put together.
 There are only a handful of things you need to get started.

 That’s it.
 Create your “grow your own salad kit” by looking around the house for a container to plant your lettuce in.

 This can be a flower pot you no longer use or even a plastic bowl that you can drill drainage holes in.

 Do not use a bowl without holes because the soil will stay too moist and the roots will end up rotting.
 Drainage is important, or the roots will get too much water and not grow properly.

 If you can’t find anything suitable around the house, or you want a pretty container to sit on the kitchen counter, you can head to your local home improvement store or garden center and get a shallow bowl planter.